- About Us

 - News & Events

 - Contact Us

 If you are a participant in one of our Born in Bradford (BiB) research projects we will have asked for your consent to collect a range of personal information about you and your child.
 We may have collected biological samples from you or your child such as blood, saliva or hair, or taken measurements such as body fat, height and weight.
 We also may have asked for your consent to access information about you from other services like your GP or your child’s school records.
 We link this information together, and combine it with information from other Born in Bradford participants, to help us answer important research questions about what keeps families healthy and happy.

-You can find information sheets about our different BiB research projects on the [link: Participant Information] page.
+You can find information sheets about our different BiB research projects.

 The Born in Bradford project is embedded within the NHS, at Bradford Teaching Hospitals NHS Foundation Trust.
 Our information systems are managed to the strictest NHS security standards.
 Only approved members of staff can access the information using secure passwords, and only after completing the necessary training in how to handle sensitive information.

 Yes, but only under very strictly controlled circumstances.
 Each member of your family who is signed up to BiB is given a BiB study number.
 Information that could identify you or your family, like your name and address, is removed from the study information and biological samples, and stored separately in a secure area.
 When researchers use your information and samples to carry out new studies, they receive the BiB study number but receive no information that could identify you.
 The BiB team only access the information that identifies you when they need to carry out certain important tasks, like contacting you about the possibility of taking part in a new study or clinic, or requesting your information from your GP.
 Only authorised members of the BiB team can access information that could identify you, and they are only allowed to do so when carrying out the important tasks that require it.
 We always make sure that neither you nor anyone in your family can be identified in our results, or in any reports that we publish.